memfault/memfault-cloud-ios/README.md

 only once by passing a configuration dictionary to `MemfaultApi.configureSharedApi([...])`

-The Project API Key is the only mandatory piece of configuration.
-To find your Project API Key, log in to https://app.memfault.com/ and navigate to Settings.
+The Project Key is the only mandatory piece of configuration.
+To find your Project Key, log in to https://app.memfault.com/ and navigate to Settings.

 ```swift
 MemfaultApi.configureSharedApi([